The world’s leading international festival celebrating and advancing storytelling about the natural world

 Transformative visual storying will be at the heart of Wildscreen 2016.
 With half the world’s population living in urban areas, the festival will challenge how and where people experience the natural world.
 There will be sessions and guest speakers exploring issues of diversity within the industry, an analysis of how to use imagery to create powerful storytelling with no dialogue and how films make a difference and taking a look into why.
 We will be going back to the future with a Wildscreen time capsule, and look into the future with virtual reality and 360 sound.
 Putting cameras on trial and meeting commissioners will also be on the agenda, as well as glancing across the pond at Hollywood to explore how it is representing natural history.
 We won’t be forgetting music and the composers who create such a key part of any film.

 Early birds will certainly catch the worm with a 20% discount on the usual price of a week pass until 22 July.
 A concessionary rate for Emerging Talent, over 60s and non-profits is also be available.
-If you can’t make the full festival but would still like an opportunity to attend sessions, master classes, have access to all of our venues and evening events then a day ticket may be the right option for you which will be on sale soon.
+If you can’t make the full festival but would still like an opportunity to attend sessions, master classes, have access to all of our venues and evening events then a day ticket may be the right option for you.

 Panda Awards Ceremony